 Restart the iTDS

-NOTE: Any Maltego Desktop clients that were connected to the iTDS at the time of the upgrade, might need to refresh the Refresh the internal hub item.
+NOTE: Any Maltego Desktop Client connected to the iTDS at the time of the upgrade, may require a refresh for its internal hub items.

 NOTE: For detailed instructions on how to build and deploy your customizations, please refer to the documentation (Using your own SSL Certificate : Maltego Support).

 NOTE: The default port for the admin UI has changed to 8000 and can be configured in the docker-compose file.

 Upgrading a Virtual Machine (OVA) deployment

 The instructions to upgrade a Virtual Machine (OVA) based iTDS deployment requires an in-place upgrade as described in the instructions for the Docker deployment.
 The only difference is that you would need to log into the VM and then follow the Docker upgrade instructions.

 - Follow steps as provided in this document to upgrade the iTDS.